November 8, 2024

 RELATED: Do Lab-Created Diamonds Test As Real?

-Moissanite is not a precious stone.
+Moissanite stones are not considered precious.
 The only precious stones are diamonds, rubies, sapphires, and emeralds.
 There is no scientific reason why some stones are considered precious and others are semiprecious; it is just a categorization.

-Like diamonds, moissanite stones will not get cloudy over time.
+Like diamonds, a moissanite stone will not get cloudy over time.